-36.1.1 If I restart/reload a web application in Tomcat that has a CacheManager that is part of a cluster, the CacheManager is unable to rejoin the cluster.
-If I set logging for net.sf.ehcache.distribution to FINE I see the following exception: "FINE: Unable to lookup remote cache peer for Removing from peer list.
+If I restart/reload a web application in Tomcat that has a CacheManager that is part of a cluster, the Cache-Manager is unable to rejoin the cluster.
+If I set logging for net.sf.ehcache.distribution to FINE I see the following exception: "FINE: Unable to lookup remote cache peer for ....
+Removing from peer list.
 Cause was: error unmarshalling return; nested exception is: java.io.EOFException.

-The Tomcat and RMI classloaders do not get along that well.
-Move ehcache.jar to \$TOMCAT_HOME/common/lib.
+The Tomcat and RMI class loaders do not get along that well.
+Move ehcache.jar to \$TOMCAT\HOME/common/lib.
 This fixes the problem.
 This issue happens with anything that uses RMI, not just ehcache.

-36.1.2 In development, there appear to be classloader memory leak as I continually redeploy my web application.
+34.1.2 In development, there appear to be class loader memory leak as I continually redeploy my web application.

 There are lots of causes of memory leaks on redeploy.
-Moving ehcache and backport-util-concurrent out of the WAR and into \$TOMCAT/common/lib fixes this leak.
+Moving Ehcache out of the WAR and into \$TOM-CAT/common/lib fixes this leak.